c2is/c2rprox/README.md

 c2rprox
 ========

-Reverseproxy which automatically define target pass.
+Reverseproxy which automatically defines pass target.
 Useful with docker installed on your desktop computer.